lsoft/DpdtInject/README.md

 ![Dpdt Extension Image 6](extension6.png)

+You can enter a text to search everywhere, or use the following predicates to set a search scope:

+- `from:` to search only in bind from fields
+- `to:` to search only in bind to field
+- `ca:` to search only in constructor arguments field
+- `other` to search only in the scope field
+- `location` to search only in binding location field

+Keep in mind: the searching is case sensitive (like C# too).
+Examples: `MyClass`, `ca:MyConstructorArgument`, `location:MyFile.cs` etc.

 But the main function is to generate a binding clauses through the custom codelens.
 The following images makes the picture brighter:

 ![Dpdt Extension Image 0](extension0.png)